 You'll get well, Ben, and I'll get well.
 We'll get well, Ben.

 We'll get well, Ben.
 No one's gonna hurt one of my friends.
 No, sir.

-[gets out first aid kit, grabs a cotton swab and gently rubs it against Ben's wound]
+[gets out first aid kit, takes a cotton swab and gently rubs Ben's wound

 You're the only friend I have.
 I love you, Ben.